 A DWUI results when you have been convicted in court of Driving While Under the Influence.
-(In addition to an Administrative Per Se, you may be convicted of DWUI.)
+(In addition to an Administrative Per Se/Refusal, you may be convicted of DWUI or receive a deferred prosecution under W.S.
+7-13-301.)